BukolaAdejola/Consumer-Complaint-Data-Analysis/README.md

 ✅ How are most complaints resolved? (e.g., Closed with explanation, closed with monetary relief?)

-✅ Is there a correlation between the type of issue and the likelihood of receiving monetary relief?

 4. Untimely Responses & Their Impact